 The country is a member of the British Commonwealth and of the United Nations and the legal system in St. Lucia is well respected and is based on English law.
 Its currency is pegged to the US dollar.
 The official language is English, however, 95% of the population speaks a French dialect – Saint Lucian Creole French.
 St Lucia is a member of the WTO, African, Caribbean and Pacific Group of States, Association of Caribbean States, Caribbean Community, Non-Aligned Movement, Organization Internationale de la Francophonie, Organization of the Eastern Caribbean States and the Organization of American States.
 The island also hosts the headquarters of the Organisation of Eastern Caribbean States.

 Citizenship by Investment in St. Lucia is provided through

 A Non-Refundable Contribution as Follows is required:

-Further to the Donation Amount, the following fees are also applicable:
+In addition to the Donation Amount, the following fees are applicable:

 Due Diligence Fees:

 National Insurance Number Fees: